Bnim: Early life

 Bnim was born on 28 October 1957 to Bhamidipally Suryanarayana Murthy and Vijaya Lakshmi in Atreyapuram, East Godavari district (now in Konaseema district), Andhra Pradesh.
 He grew up in Atreyapuram before moving to Hyderabad in 1981.
 He is an Ayurvedic doctor; however, he does not practice medicine.
 He has a brother.

 Writing career

-Bnim started writing since 1975.
-His cartoons were published in Prabhava, a monthly publication.
+Bnim started writing in 1975.
+His cartoons were initially published in Prabhava, a monthly publication.
 After moving to Hyderabad, he started working at Vikas Advertiser for his livelihood.
-He worked at Andhra Bhoomi, Krishna Patrika and Suprabhatam publications in pursuit of learning arts.
+He subsequently worked with Andhra Bhoomi, Krishna Patrika and Suprabhatam publications in pursuit of learning arts.
 He debuted working in television with Doordarshan during 1985–86 with his cartoon Adugu Puli.
 As of March 2019, Bnim worked in 30 television shows and 60 single episodes in various departments – editing, dubbing, designing and modulation.
 He has also written several television show titles on comedy, historical, mythological and social concepts.

 He states he has used at least 26 pen names for his works, including Bnim and Neelapriya, which he used for poetry.
 According to him, he chose the pen name Bnim reflecting his initials "BNM" with "I" reflecting himself.
 His writing works are published in Andhra Bhoomi, Swathi, Chinuku magazines.